 - Winery visit in Nemea, including tastings and lunch

-- Coach transportation with professional driver on land tour and on islands as per itinerary incl. bus tolls and all bus driver’s expenses
+- Coach transportation with professional driver on land tour and on island as per itinerary, incl. bus tolls and all bus driver’s expenses

 - Group bus transfers to/from the airport & the ports by private bus